pombredanne/https-github.com-z88dk-z88dk.wiki-/Classic-Overview.md

 ## VDP Support

-The [TMS9918a/TMS9928a](Classic-TMS9918) VDP is used by a number of targets within z88dk.
+The [TMS9918a/TMS9928a](Classic-TMS9918) VDP is used by a number of targets supported by z88dk.
 A common library is available across all of those targets allowing both high- and low- level access to the chip.

 ## SP1 Sprite Library